ajdoc/ajd-validation/docs/rules/Exists_rule.md

 	->check('email', 'test@yopmail.com');

-	// will put error in error bag if value already exists in users table but at the same time we will exclude user_id = 1 in checking, so in this scenario the action is most likely update is exclude_value is not null or empty.
+	// will put error in error bag if value already exists in users table but at the same time we will exclude user_id = 1 in checking, so in this scenario the action is most likely update if exclude_value is not null or empty.

 ```